 Big names make a habit of leading the charge of Rob da Bank’s band of misfits

-Isle of Wight’s more colourful festival offers the best party vibe this side of Glastonbury.
-Tacked onto the tail end of the festival season, Bestival promises four days of live music and premierleague DJs, plus lots of fancy dress thanks to their yearly changing theme (this year it’s ‘the future’).
-Revellers can also enjoy some anarchic fun at the carnival of small stages, or visit the inflatable church for a quickie festival marriage (not legally binding, gladly).
+The big news for this year is that the annual trips on the Isle of Wight ferry are no more – say goodbye to the island, say hello to Dorset!
+Bestival is moving to the mainland this year (to the very beautiful site of Camp Bestival, in fact).
+Tacked onto the tail end of the festival season, Bestival will still offer four days of live music and premierleague DJs, plus lots of fancy dress thanks to their yearly changing theme.
+This year's theme is 'colour'.
+Punters can also enjoy some anarchic fun at the carnival of small stages, or visit the inflatable church for a quickie festival marriage (not legally binding, gladly).